Current Board Members

 Lee Barnes, Founder and President

 Lee Barnes (Ph.D., Environmental Horticulture) has broad passions including permaculture, bioregional organization, old growth forest protection, heirloom and native seed saving, regional sustainable agriculture, organic gardening, and dowsing education.

 Lee completed his PDC in 1992 and has since been an active PC educator, writer, and organizer.
-He sees great gain in supporting PC practitioners by continuing to educate, empower, and enthuse advocates and promote more public demonstration sites.
+He sees great gain in supporting PC practitioners by continuing to educate, empower, and enthuse advocates and by promoting more public demonstration sites.

-Lee’s discovered permaculture in the early 1990’s as the local means of living in place promoting regeneration and Care for the Earth.
+Lee discovered permaculture in the early 1990’s as the local means of living in place promoting regeneration and Care for the Earth.
 He co-founded the South Eastern Permaculture Gathering as a summer reprise along the cold Toe River drainage at Celo Community at the base of Mt.
-Mitchel which will meet this August for its 27th annual Gathering!
-The purpose of the Gathering was to share information from experienced Elders and develop a regenerative community.
-Lee co-founded ARC with the mission of promoting permaculture Education, networking of the Permaculture practitoners, and promotion of regenerative demonstration sites.
+Mitchel, which meets in August 2022 for its 27th annual Gathering!
+The purpose of the Gathering is to share information from experienced Elders and develop a regenerative community.
+Lee co-founded ARC with the mission of promoting permaculture Education, networking of the Permaculture practitioners, and promotion of regenerative demonstration sites.

 Post Office Box 1303, Waynesville, North Carolina, USA 28786